GoodPBC/old-pra-mobile/README.md

 - Fill out the prompts
 - The APK is generated in `android/app/app-release.apk`

+## Deploying via Fabric
+- Install the Fabric plugin in Android Studio
+- Open the Fabric plugin pane and log in as DHS
+- Build the APK
+- Go through the Crashlytics stuff on the Fabric pane
+- Go to Beta distributions and drop the APK on the pane
+- Add email addresses and distribute

 ## Troubleshooting

 - *App running slowly on the emulator*, make sure JS Debugging is turned off.